CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 ```

 {{%notice note%}}
-- When you enable open telemetry export for interface statistics, counters on all interfaces are exported.
+- When you enable open telemetry export for interface statistics, the switch exports counters on all interfaces.
-- When you enable open telemetry export for histogram data, your [histogram collection configuration](#histogram-collection) defines the data that is exported.
+- When you enable open telemetry export for histogram data, your [histogram collection configuration](#histogram-collection) defines the data that the switch exports.
 {{%/notice%}}

 ### gRPC OTLP Export

-You can configure open telemetry export to use gRPC to communicate with the collector and define the port used for communication:
+You can configure open telemetry export to use <span class="a-tooltip">[gRPC](## "Remote Procedure Call")</span> to communicate with the collector and define the port to use for communication:

 ```
 cumulus@switch:~$ nv set system telemetry export otlp grpc destination 10.1.1.100 port 4317